Python Vs Java: Difference

 After going through the comparisons and various parameters.
 Which do you think best suits you?
 As mentioned earlier both Java and Python are highly efficient and powerful programming languages.
 Both have their unique plus points and also limitations.
 While they both look to provide general-purpose functionality; it is important if you want to work effectively to choose the one that is best suited for the particular project.
 With rapid advancements in Artificial Intelligence and text-and-image processing, Python can be the centre of many of those technological developments.

 If you are a newbie in coding and programming then we would suggest learning Python before Java.
-We at Ethan’s Tech, provide a certified Python course which not only covers the basics but also looks to provide in-depth conceptual and practical information on various related topics like data handling and API concepts.
+We provide a certified Python course in Pune which not only covers the basics but also looks to provide in-depth conceptual and practical information on various related topics like data handling and API concepts.
 Our program also looks to make you industry-ready by practically working on real-time projects.

 The program has 18-24 lectures and goes through a total time duration of 60 hours.